droundy/fractal-memory/sdl/ideas.md

 - If we fix the colors, how hard is it to distinguish different shapes?

-- If the picture is monochrome, how hard is it to distinguish different shapes?
+- If the picture is monochrome (either all white, or all shades of gray), how hard is it to distinguish different shapes?

 - If we fix the shape, how hard is it to distinguish different colors?
   How does this difficulty depend on details of the fractal? i.e. can